madsynn/kaw-reference/battles.md

 ## Kingdoms At War (KAW) EB Reference Guide

 <p class="message">
     Hi there!
-This page is included as an example.
-Feel free to customize it for your own use upon downloading.
-Carry on!
+This page lists all of the epic battles information like how to beat them and what drops come from each one!
 </p>

 <div class="related">